umgbhalla/dotfiles/README.md

     umount -R /mnt
     shutdown -h now
     ```
 2. Unplug the usb and power on the machine.
 It should boot immediately into the Arch login.
+Then log in as the root user.
 If not, repeat the previous steps to install Arch.

 #### Wifi <a name="wifi"></a>